Master-Pr0grammer/LLM-From-Scratch/readme.md

 2. Then activate the environment:
     - Mac/linux: `source .venv/bin/activate`
-    - Windows: `venv\Scripts\activate`
+    - Windows: `.venv\Scripts\activate`

 3. Then install the dependencies in the virtual environment

     `pip install -r requirements.txt`

+4. (Optional) If on  a device with a cuda cabable device (ie, nvidia GPU), re-install pytorch with the correct install command for your device as described here: `https://pytorch.org/get-started/locally/`\
+    This just makes training signifigantly faster, although it is not strictly neccesary.

-4. Next, you need to parse the raw csv data, this can be done by running the TBBT_parse.py script:
+5. Next, you need to parse the raw csv data, this can be done by running the TBBT_parse.py script:

     `python3 TBBT_parse.py`